jcjiang-dev/discdensity/README.md

 f: Fraction of disc energy transferred to the corona.

 ## Model Assumptions:
-This model does not include corrections for General Relativity and follows the formalism from Svensson & Zdziarski (1994), ApJ, 436, 599-606
+This model does not include corrections for General Relativity and follows the formalism from Svensson & Zdziarski (1994), ApJ, 436, 599-606 for radiation pressure-dominated regions of the disc.

 ## Citing this Code:
 If you use this code in your work, please cite the following references: